 GR2420002 hosts one species (Nepeta argolica ssp.
-Dirphya) characterized as "very important" of Annex II of the directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora.
+Dirphya) characterized as "very important" of Annex II of the directive 92/43/EEC on the conservation of natural habitats and of wildlife and flora.
 Moreover 58 plants are characterized as "other important" out of which 49 will be characterized as "important" and 13 of these species or sub-species meet the conditions to be included in the "very important".

-Important Fauna species
+Important Wildlife species

 - In the GR2420002 one reptile species (Testudo hermanni) is hosted (very important species).
-Also, 13 species (2 mammals, 4 reptiles, 3 amphibia and 4 invertebrates) leave there among the "important" species. - In the GR2420004, 9 very important species of fauna are met.
+Also, 13 species (2 mammals, 4 reptiles, 3 amphibia and 4 invertebrates) leave there among the "important" species. - In the GR2420004, 9 very important species of wildlife are met.
 In addition, 12 "important" species/subspieces are hosted, 9 reptiles, 2 amphibia and one sea invertebrate. - In the GR2420014, the Monachus monachus seal is met with a significant concentration as a place of reproduction.
 Also, 12 more sea invertebrate species are hosted in the area. - Finally, the GR2420013 hosts the Monachus monachus seal and is one the most important feeding place in Greece and five "important" species of sea invertebrates.

-The location of important fauna species in Natura areas is shown in Figure 35.
+The location of important wildlife species in Natura areas are shown in Figure 39.

-Figure 35.
+Figure 39.
 Natura areas in North Evia along with the administrative NUTS III (municipalities) borders.

-According to the HNMS (2016) the following climate variables for the period 1971-2000 have been recorded in North Evia (Table 13).
+According to the HNMS (2016) the following climate variables for the period 1971-2000 have been recorded in North Evia (Table 14).

-Table 13.
-Climatic variables for North Evia (Source: Climatic Atlas of Greece for the period 1971- 2000 - (Hellenic National Meteorological Service, 2016)
+(Source: Climatic Atlas of Greece for the period 1971-2000 - (Hellenic National Meteorological Service, 2016))